 • Students should submit up to 20 double-spaced pages—either memoir, fiction, or even a combination of the two.
 Excerpts from longer works are fine.
 We’ll all read the submissions, along with some assigned works, in advance of the sessions.

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 about Lisa Zeidner

 Lisa Zeidner is the author of five novels, most recently Love Bomb, and two books of poems.
 She is also a screenwriter whose novel, Layover, is in development as a film to star Penelope Cruz.
-Her personal essays, fictions and reviews have appeared in the New York Times, GQ, Slate, Salon, Tin House, and other publications.
-She teaches in the MFA Program in Creative Writing at Rutgers University in Camden.
+Her personal essays, fictions, and reviews have appeared in the New York Times, GQ Magazine, Slate, Salon, Tin House, and other publications.
+She teaches creative writing in the MFA program at Rutgers University in Camden, New Jersey.